-Serbia, BiH and Macedonia will be the most vulnerable countries if gas is out29.
-January 2018. / SEE Energy News
+Serbia, BiH and Macedonia will be the most vulnerable countries if gas is out, SEE Energy News

 The analysis shows that these countries would lack 80 to 100 percent of this energy, with the exception of Serbia, because domestic gas production covers a quarter of total demand